ericbutler555/eb-grid/README.md

 You also don't need an all-encompassing `.container` -- Ro just needs rows and columns.

->Rows use the `.ro` class name so that developers can use Ro in projects without interfering with other frameworks's `.row` class.
+>Rows use `.ro` as their class name so that developers can use Ro in projects without interfering with other frameworks's typical `.row` class.

 ### Examples